 Neurotologists and otologists are board-certified otolaryngology doctors with specialty training in the medical and surgical care of patients, both adult and pediatric, with diseases that affect the inner ears, balance system, temporal bone, skull base, and related structures of the head and neck.
 They treat hearing loss, ringing in the ears, dizziness, infectious and inflammatory diseases of the inner ear, congenital malformations of the ear and tumors in the inner ear.

 Acoustic neuromas, also known as vestibular schwannomas, are benign ear tumors that develop on the main nerve leading from the inner ear to the brain.
 They can directly affect balance and cause hearing loss.
 They normally grow very slowly, although in some cases they grow quickly and large enough to press against the brain and interfere with vital functions.
 Symptoms include hearing loss, tinnitus, loss of balance, vertigo, and facial weakness.

 Treatment varies depending on the size and growth of the tumor, the patient’s symptoms, and the patient’s overall health.

 Cholesteatomas are abnormal skin growths in the middle ear behind the eardrum.
 They often develop as cysts or pouches that shed layers of old skin.
 If they continue to grow they can damage the bones of the middle ear.
 This can lead to temporary hearing loss.
-Permanent hearing loss, dizziness, and facial muscle paralysis are rare but possible.
+Permanent hearing reduction, dizziness, and facial muscle paralysis are rare but possible.
 Cholesteatomas are most often caused by repeated ear infections or a tearing of the eardrum.
 In rare cases, they are present at birth.
 Symptoms include drainage of a foul-smelling odor, a feeling of fullness or pressure in the ear, hearing loss, an earache, dizziness, or muscle weakness on one side of the face.

 Initial treatment of cholesteatomas include antibiotics and ear drops.
 Surgery is also sometimes necessary to both remove the cholesteatoma and repair the middle ear bones.
 Sometimes multiple surgeries will be required.
 In severe cases, repair of the middle ear bones may not be possible.